SeanStaffiery/web-check/.github/README.md

 These are combinations of cryptographic algorithms used by the server to establish a secure connection.
 It includes the key exchange algorithm, bulk encryption algorithm, MAC algorithm, and PRF (pseudorandom function).

 ###### Use Cases
 This is important info to test for from a security perspective.
 Because a cipher suite is only as secure as the algorithms that it contains.
-If the version of encryption or authentication algorithm in a cipher suite have known vulnerabilities the cipher suite and TLS connection may then vulnerable to a downgrade or other attack
+If the version of encryption or authentication algorithm in a cipher suite has known vulnerabilities the cipher suite and TLS connection may then be vulnerable to a downgrade or other attack

 ###### Useful Links
 - [sslscan2 CLI](https://github.com/rbsec/sslscan)